 The 761st Tank Battalion (logo)

 *The 761st Tank Battalion saw combat on this date in 1944.
-They were a Black segregated tank battalion of the United States Army during World War II.
-The 761st were known as the Black Panthers after their distinctive unit insignia, which featured a black panther's head, and the unit's motto was "Come out fighting."
+It was a Black segregated tank battalion of the United States Army during World War II.
+The 761st were known as the Black Panthers after their distinctive unit insignia, which featured a black panther's head.
+The unit's motto was "Come out fighting."

 The battalion first saw combat fighting through towns such as Moyenvic and Vic-sur-Seille, often at the leading edge of the advance.
 The fighting that the 761st engaged in at Morville-lès-Vic was fierce.
 The unit endured 183 days of continuous operational employment.
 The 761st Tank Battalion suffered 156 casualties in November 1944: 24 men killed, 81 wounded, and 44 non-battle losses.
 The unit also lost 14 tanks evacuated and another 20 damaged in combat.